-The University of Nebraska at Omaha (UNO) and the College of Communication, Fine Arts and Media (CFAM) are excited to present the annual Fourth of July Celebration Recital, which will be performed by UNO carillon studies alumnus Brent Shaw on the carillon inside the UNO Henningson Memorial Campanile.
+The University of Nebraska at Omaha (UNO) and the College of Communication, Fine Arts and Media (CFAM) presented the annual Fourth of July Celebration Recital, which was presented virtually on YouTube and SoundCloud.

 About the University of Nebraska at Omaha